 Lower your electric bill by turning off the TV

-It is also eco-friendly - playing an audio book on the Amazon Echo will use a lot less electricity than leaving the cable/satellite box, stereo receiver, and big screen TV on for multiple hours when no one (except the dog) is at home.
+It is also eco-friendly – playing an audio book on the Amazon Echo will use a lot less electricity than leaving the cable/satellite box, audio video stereo receiver, and big screen TV on for multiple hours when no one, except your dog, is at home.

 What do you think about using Amazon Echo as a dog sitter?
 Let me know what you think.